 Find out the current going rate for babysitters in your neighborhood.
 Like all jobs, the numbers change over time.
 What you were paid to babysit is probably much different than what today's sitters are charging.

 Here are the national average babysitter rates for the past few years.
+In 2014, babysitter rates were $13.44 per hour.
 Since 2009, babysitter pay rates have increased 28 percent!

 - Minimum Wage